Lexa-B/Ayaka_MS_LLM-Host/readme.md

 # To Run:
 * Make sure the CUDA tools and driver are installed
+  * Only currently tested with CUDA 12.6/12.7 on RTX4070ti GPU in WSL Ubuntu 24.04lts

 ## To run locally:
 1. Build the venv & install the python requirements: